Gbenga-Koleowo/dice-game/README.md

-The web browser has to be refreshed to show the changes.
+The web browser has to be refreshed to roll the dice randomly and get a winner.